BawlzOnChin/FiveM-Taxi/README.md

 Enter a taxi cab at the Downtown Cab Company.
 Press delete when you are inside a taxi vehicle and drive around Los Santos to find some clients.
-Drive them to destination point and find anotherone.
+Drive them to destination point and find another one.

 ## Installation